jitendramouli/jitendramouli.github.io/README.md

 -extra large

 To use the Code Snippets provided by Bootstrap, we need to add the below piece of code within the HTML head element.
 We call it [BootstrapCDN.](https://getbootstrap.com/docs/4.0/getting-started/introduction/)
+### ToDo web application :

+-Taking input from user and creating multipe Todo items dynamically -checking Todo item and deleting Todo item
+-persisting Todo item on reloading the website using local storage using HTML,CSS,Javascript and JSON methods